Updated: Apr 29

 In the end, the old man killed a cow, and covered his property and land in blood, causing the Dokkaebi to flee.
-For revenge, the Dokkaebi came back the next day with bags of money and threw it at the old man, and he never returned after that.
+For revenge, the Dokkaebi came back the next day with bags of money and threw them at the old man, and he never returned after that.

 Ok, So What About The Drama?

 The drama itself uses a very different approach to the myth.
-Instead of a mythical being who was all powerful, Dokkaebi, played by Gong Yoo, is actually a man who could not die, because God had decided he needed to stay alive, until his bride could remove the sword from his chest, as both punishment and reward.
+Instead of a mythical being who was all-powerful, Dokkaebi, played by Gong Yoo, is actually a man who could not die, because God had decided he needed to stay alive, until his bride could remove the sword from his chest, as both punishment and reward.

 Now, the main girl, Ji Eun Tak (or in the Western world Eun Tak Ji), played by Kim Go Eun (Go Eun Kim), has a classic “Cinderella” story.
 Since her mother died, when she was nine years old, she’d been living with her aunt and her two children.
 For ten years, she was miserable, until one day, on her birthday, she decided to make a wish while blowing out the candles on a cake.
-Of course, you’d expect a fairy godmother, or at least some powerful female influence to help her out, right?
+Of course, you’d expect a fairy godmother or at least some powerful female influence to help her out, right?

 Wrong!
-Dokkaebi is the one who shows up, and let’s just say their very first meeting doesn’t go very well, and so the love story begins.
+Dokkaebi is the one who shows up and let’s just say their very first meeting doesn’t go very well, and so the love story begins.

 I still highly recommend it to anyone who wants to get to know the K-drama scene.
 It’s a beautiful love story.
 In fact, I call it a poetic fairytale, why?
 It’s because there are many lines in the show that are beautifully poetic, something you’d never expect to come out of the mouth of anyone, nor do people think in a similar way.
-For example, in one of the episodes Dokkaebi says this line “Because the day was good, because the day was not good, because the day was good enough, I loved each and every day.”
+For example, in one of the episodes Dokkaebi says this line “Because the day was good because the day was not good because the day was good enough, I loved each and every day.”

 Do you see what I mean?
 I guess you might get it every now and then, in real life, but this drama is chock-full of them!
 Now, most of the time, these cheesy lines wouldn’t work, and a lot of the time, they just make me cringe, but this drama times them perfectly, that they make absolute sense.

-Not to mention, because the budget was so big, they were able to include special effects that make the drama more like mini films instead.
+Not to mention, because the budget was so big, they were able to include special effects that make the drama more like mini-films instead.
 It’s also thanks to this that it can even cross genres.
 What I mean is that the drama cannot be defined simply as a melodrama, or a romance.
 There are elements of fantasy, supernatural, horror, history and comedy.
 There are so many elements to this drama, it literally cannot be defined.

 Where Can I Watch This?

 Have I sold it to you guys yet?
 Well, if you want to know where to watch this drama, I recommend going to Viki and signing up.
-I do believe the drama is free on their website, but you’ll have to suffer ads, unless you subscribe.
+I do believe the drama is free on their website, but you’ll have to suffer ads unless you subscribe.
 In fact, I recommend that once you’ve watched the drama, you check out whatever else they have there too.
 There’s a whole wealth of dramas there that you could watch, ones that are almost as sensational as Goblin.

 Well, that’s it from me today, I’ll see you guys again soon with another fandom post!
 In the meantime, let me know if you’ve watched the drama!
 What did you think of it?
 I’d love to hear your conspiracy theories too!